-'Spidergraph' observation: Start with a sketch map of your environment (inside and out), with all your activity areas or storage marked.
-Observing again for a period of 5 to 10 minutes, mark the child's journey around the environment, perhaps with a note of how long they spend at a particular activity.
+'Spidergraph' observation: Start with a sketch map of your setting, with all your activity areas marked.
+Observing again for a period of 5 to 10 minutes, mark the child's journey around the setting, perhaps with a note of how long they spend at a particular activity.

 These observations will show you where a child chooses to go; are they 'flitting' from activity to activity without engaging fully in anything?
 Do they follow a repetitive route around the activities?
-Do they avoid the areas that might require a particular skill (such as the home play area or bookcase)?
+Do they avoid the areas that might require a particular skill (such as the home corner or story area)?